-Last year, our NSS responses raised £4706 and made a real difference to the organisations we donated to – let’s see if we can give more this year!
+Last year, our NSS responses raised over £4000 and made a real difference to the organisations we donated to – let’s make sure we can do the same this year.

-However, we appreciate that surveys aren’t everyone’s idea of fun (even though we really value the results).
-Which is why we’re donating £1 to charity for each completed response!
+We understand that surveys aren’t everyone’s idea of fun (even though we really value the results).
+Which is why we donate £1 to charity for each completed response, as well as offering a prize draw for Amazon vouchers as a thank you for your time and considered views.